by Thomas Hammersmith (copyright © 7/1/15 – updated 7/2/18)*

 5) Go on the internet and seek out the type of companies that are selling similar products and find out which companies are making, distributing or marketing such items.
 Then, have your patent attorney write a letter to companies that might be interested in seeing your prototype and reviewing your patent-pending documents (they’ll need to sign a confidentiality agreement).

 Only 2% of all patents have made money.
-However, if you hire an invention promoter – your chances of success are close to zero.
+However, if you hire an invention promoter – your chances of success are zero.
 Be smart and perform your own due diligence when hiring any individual or company.
-Just type into “Google Search” – the name of the person or corporation you’re investigating and then include: + complaints + fraud + lawsuits.
-You’ll be amazed at what’s there.
-Also, don’t forget to check-out the patent lawyers at the US Patent Office – and make sure that they’re “registered” and in “good standing.”

-This blog has been created for individuals with new ideas who deserve to know the truth about this difficult, high-risk and mostly shady business.
-Therefore, please listen to this advice.
-You don’t want to be re-reading this article a year from now (after you’ve lost $10,000 or more), and then kick yourself for being so gullible.
+This blog has been created for individuals with new ideas who deserve to know the truth about this shady business.
+So, please listen to this advice.
+You don’t want to be re-reading this article a year from now and kick yourself for being so gullible.

 *It is important to note that this article is not singling out any specific firm, individual or organization for wrong-doing.
-The list below has been obtained from an internet search using the key words: “fee-based invention promoters, inventor complaints, and invention development scams.”
-All of the information in this article is already in the public domain and is readily available from other sources.
-Therefore, please perform your own due diligence and decide for yourself if an invention developer fits the description that is found on countless “inventor warning” websites.
+The list below has been obtained from an internet search using the key words: “invention scams.”

-Finally, beware of so-called “consumer affair” and “business bureau” websites that are paid a fee by invention firms to give the false impression that they have no complaints or only favorable ones.
-Some invention promoters even create their own misleading “complaint boards” (under clever, legit sounding names) and write 5 star reviews for themselves that are nothing but lies.
-They try to fill-up the first (3) pages of their “Google search” with fake reviews, websites that they’ve created to enhance their “credibility” and deceptive “youtube” videos that are masterfully designed to fool you.
+Finally, beware of so-called “consumer affairs” and “business bureaus” websites who are paid a fee by invention firms to display a fake 5 star review.
+Also, most invention promoters create their own “complaint boards” (under legit sounding names) and write 5 star reviews for themselves that are nothing but lies.